 In fact, it should take about 20 minutes to implement.

-Whether you are a social media manager, a do-it-yourself social media marketer, or perhaps a small business who wants to know the real results social media efforts drive to your website, the Social Superhero Approach will give you no doubt if your efforts are working (or not).
+Whether you are a social media manager, a do-it-yourself social media marketer, or perhaps a small business who wants to know the real results social media marketing efforts drive to your website, the Social Superhero Approach will give you no doubt if your efforts are working (or not).

 And best of all, even as this client had over 300 blog posts, the Social Superhero Approach is completely scalable for any size website – especially if you are running an influencer campaign.

 I was able to implement this for my client in less than 20 minutes without the need for some high priced social media analytics tools.